RidvanR/RidvanR/README.md

-- 👋 Hi, I’m Ridvan, 18 years old and living in Germany
+- 👋 Hi, I’m Ridvan, 19 years old and living in Germany
-- 🌱 I’m currently learning Java and React
+- 🌱 I enjoy working with web applications and software solutions for personal use.

 <!---
 RidvanR/RidvanR is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.